-The Parkside Pedestrian Bridge will provide safe, well-lit, disabilities-accessible pedestrian and bicycle travel between neighborhoods and a local Metro station now separated by DC 295 and two sets of railroad tracks just north of the Benning Road interchange.
+The Parkside Pedestrian Bridge will provide safe, well-lit, disabilities-accessible pedestrian travel between neighborhoods and a local Metrorail station now separated by DC 295 and two sets of railroad tracks just north of the Benning Road interchange.

-Specifically, the bridge will more directly and safely connect the Mayfair neighborhood and proposed Parkside development to its west with the Minnesota Avenue Metro and Bus Transfer Stations, Downtown Ward 7 and the Deanwood Community to its east.
+Specifically, the bridge will more directly and safely connect the Mayfair neighborhood and proposed Parkside development to the west with the Minnesota Avenue Metrorail and Bus Transfer Stations, Downtown Ward 7 and the Deanwood Community to the east.

-Currently in the design phase, the bridge will be 400-feet-long with three spans and arches at each end.
-Sides of the bridge will be enclosed with a mesh screen.
+The final design of the project has been completed and advertising for construction bids is currently on hold pending project funding resolution.
+Once completed, the bridge will be 400-feet-long with three spans and arches at each end.
+The sides of the bridge will be enclosed with a mesh screen.

-In addition, to reduce long-term bridge maintenance, repair and cost, the bridge will include sustainable design features, such as a weathering-steel truss with a natural brown patina that will never need to be painted, a metal roof, and a low maintenance deck.
+In addition, to reduce long-term bridge maintenance, repair and cost, the bridge will include sustainable design features, such as weathering-steel trusses with a natural brown patina that will never need to be painted, a metal roof, and a low maintenance deck.

-The project is being conducted in partnership with real estate developer City Interests, which is funding 25 percent, up to $3 million, of the cost of the bridge and providing a 45-foot-wide property easement for west-side stairs and ramp.
+The project is being conducted in partnership with real estate developer City Interests, which is funding up to $3 million of the cost of the bridge and providing a 45-foot-wide property easement for west-side stairs and ramp.